Current Welsh Legislation

 - Each person will need their own personal 1st aid kit

-- If you or anyone in your household shows symptoms of Covid19 after attending a course or activity with us, you agree to inform us immediately so that appropriate measures can be implemented for our staff.
+- If you or anyone in your household shows symptoms of Covid19 or has a positive test result from any type of Covid test after attending a course or activity with us, you agree to inform us immediately so that appropriate measures can be implemented for our staff.

 - We will be responsible for the cleaning and quarantine of any group equipment provided to you, inline with government health-board and equipment manufacturers guidelines.